clojure/tools.cli/README.md

     ;; If no long-option is specified, an option :id must be given :id :verbosity
     :default 0
-    ;; Use assoc-fn to create non-idempotent options :assoc-fn (fn [m k _] (update-in m [k] inc))]
+    ;; Use assoc-fn to create non-idempotent options (:default is applied first) :assoc-fn (fn [m k _] (update-in m [k] inc))]
    ;; A boolean option that can explicitly be set to false ["-d" "--[no-]daemon" "Daemonize the process" :default true]